Jay-Shah10/Log-Analysis/README.md

 You will need to first install vagrant.
 You can download from this [link](https://www.vagrantup.com/downloads.html).
 Once this is done, Udactiy provides the data for the news data.
 This will need to unzipped in the vagrant dir.

-Once you have vagrant is downloaded and data unzipped, you can activate vagrant with the following steps.
+Once you have vagrant downloaded and data unzipped, you can activate vagrant with the following steps.

 ```
 vagrant up - to start you vm.